‘A Practical Guide to Food Law in the United Kingdom – Third Edition’ by Ian Thomas

 Chapter Six – Nutrition and Health Claims

-Chapter Seven – Traceability, Withdrawal and Recalls
+Chapter Seven – Traceability, Withdrawal and Recall

 Chapter Eight – Official Controls and Enforcement

-Chapter Nine – Criminal Prosecutions
+Chapter Ten – Criminal Prosecutions

-Chapter Ten – Sentencing
+Chapter Eleven – Sentencing